aeecleclair/Hyperion/README.md

    - If you use **PostgreSQL**: empty this field.
      Hyperion will fallback to PostgreSQL settings.
 4. `USE_FACTORIES`: `True` by default, factories seed your database, if empty, with mocked data.
-   This is useful on SQLite to repopulate your new database after dropping the previous one.
+   This is useful on SQLite to repopulate your new database after dropping the previous one, of to create automatically your own user with admin privileges (see `FACTORIES_DEMO_USERS` below).
+5. `FACTORIES_DEMO_USERS`: **Replace the first user's data with yours**.
+   These future users will be created automatically when launching Hyperion with an empty database.
+   Plus, your user will be there with your password and be admin out of the box.

 ## 5. Launch the API